artcompiler/artcompiler.github.xx/README.md

 ### EDITING

 - make a test change to a file
-- commit the change
+- test the change locally
-- test the change
+- commit the change to your local (cloned) repo
-- push the change to your personal repo
+- push the change to your personal remote repo

 ### SUBMITING A PULL REQUEST